cloud-gov/external-domain-broker/docs/development.md

 ## Code Style

 We use [Black](https://github.com/psf/black) to format our code.
 Please do the same.

-We've provided a `scripts/black` script, which runs black via docker.
-We've also included a `.lvimrc`, which will configure ALE and black for vim using localvimrc (both plugins are required).

 ## Architecture